 Thailand Title Deeds and Land Titles

-Remember, property title is proof of ownership; therefore the quality of the land title determines that fundamental security of your investment.
+Remember, the property title is proof of ownership; therefore the quality of the land title determines the fundamental security of your investment.

 Checking land titles is a matter for lawyers.
 It is strongly advised not to buy land without full due diligence and title investigation being carried out on the land by a competent Thai law firm.